sandialabs/LoQS/docs/notebooks/leakage-tutorial.md

 1. **Stage 1**: Constructing an ideal, noiseless repeated ZZ and XX parity-check program utilizing custom composite instructions.
 2. **Stage 2**: Extending the statevector backend to qutrits ($d=3$) and simulating a noiseless leakage representation.
 3. **Stage 3**: Integrating post-gate leakage noise on the qutrit CZ gate using Kraus channel composition tools.
+4. **Stage 4**: Directly discriminating leakage with a genuine multi-outcome instrument, instead of only inferring it indirectly from degraded parity fidelity.

 ---